nluedtke/linux_kernel_cves/README.md

 Want to contribute?
 Great!
 Due to the vary early stages of this work the best places is through github issues to start discussions and requests.
+Updating the commit maps with the breaks/fixes information is also very helpful.
+File a merge request and it will accepted when the information is validated.
 If/When this idea matures direct contributions will of course be accepted.

 ### Known Issues